-The structure of the Blocks in Year 2 replicates that of Year 1.
+The structure of the Blocks in Year 2 enables the deepening of the understanding to the themes from Year 1.
 Any remaining statements from the Early Career Framework will be covered, and many of the same themes from Year 1 will be revisited in greater depth to strengthen and further ECTs' practice.
 During Year 2, the focus is on mastering key ideas in the Early Career Framework.
 ECTs will be encouraged to reflect on the links between themes, in the light of their increasing knowledge and developing practice.
 They will continue to work with their mentor to reflect on the progress they have made, and by the end of the year they will identify future opportunities for development or specialisation for the next stage of their career.
-Training sessions provide additional support and access to a supportive peer network of other Early Career Teachers.
+Training sessions provide additional support and access to a supportive networking opportunity with other Early Career Teachers.